15 Tips for Talking with Children About Violence

 This updated resource collection provides a number of tools for addressing bullying and bias, as well as related lesson plans and booklists.

-News websites for kids
+News websites for students

 Talking about & preventing violence